 Scenario 3: Digital doesn’t reach everyone

-We know our leaders are most educated and always find a way to help their people, I just heed your approach on this too.
+We know our leaders are the most educated and always find a way to help their people, I just heed your approach on this too.
 We will undoubtedly come out of this together.

 Our guides and us will keep the fight on till our last breath, as we were taught in our Hippocratic oath to do so, but a little help will be exquisite.
-Concluding, Hope is everything, I’ll hope for me and you, you hope for all of us.
-We are always open to suggestions and feedbacks in the comments section below.
+Concluding, Hope is everything, I’ll hope for me and you, and you hope for all of us.
+We are always open to suggestions and feedback in the comments section below.